HubSpot: Template creation

 * Links to a separate article

 We're assuming here that you've already set up the HubSpot integration.
+You should also be logged into your HubSpot account.

 Tokens for custom fields